-Birmingham Water Works Board (Board) provides retail water service to over 200,000 accounts.
-Raftelis has assisted the Board on a variety of financial and rate engagements since the late 1990’s and has annually assisted with rates since 2002.
+Birmingham Water Works Board (Board) provides retail water service to almost 200,000 accounts.
+Raftelis has annually assisted the Board on a variety of financial and rate engagements since 2002.

-Raftelis has conducted two cost of service studies for the Board and is beginning a third in early 2018.
-The cost of service studies follow industry standards and are supported by an Excel model.
+Raftelis has conducted three comprehensive cost-of-service studies for the Board.
+The cost-of-service studies follow industry standards and are supported by an Excel model.
 The studies have included the review and development of other ancillary fees.